App-Choreography/Fix-Our-Readme/README.md

 ## Here is the list on what to fix:

+## > Please only choose 1 error per coder, so everyone has a go!

 - [x] Headings on where they are designed:

 `#` This is where a H1 is meant to be!